rchillyard/Number/docs/architectureAndPlanning/Redesigning_Rendering.md

 The current rendering system tries to serve multiple conflicting goals through a single `render` method, leading to fragile code and test brittleness.
 This document outlines a refactor to separate concerns into three distinct rendering paths: **canonical** (for round-trips), **display** (for humans), and **qualified** (for scientific precision).

-**Status**: Band-aid applied, all tests green with 4 ignores.
-Ready for major refactor.
+**Status**: All four phases complete.
+3,616 tests green, 9 ignored.

 ---